-March rolled around and the end of the semester was looming.
-Rachel and Vanita kicked into high gear and called in favours to pull it all off—friends to take photos (Whitney Lewis-Smith), friends to edit the photos (Log Creative Bureau), friends to take photos of (our classmates).
+Fast forward to March 2016, the end of the year was looming.
+Rachel and Vanita kicked into high gear and called in favours to pull the campaign off—friends to take portraits (Whitney Lewis-Smith), friends to design the campaign (Log Creative Bureau), and friends to participate (their classmates).
 But it didn’t end up being as hard as they thought.
-Turns out people had things to say and jumped at the chance to be part of the project.
-Before they knew it, they had too many portraits scheduled and a full waitlist.
-And that was just the beginning.
+Turns out people had things to say and jumped at the chance to be involved.
+Before they knew it, too many people were lined up, eager to share their thoughts on why law needs feminism.

 "People always laugh when I tell them that I was not Facebook-savvy when I first launched the photo campaign on social media.
 In fact, I vividly remember asking a classmate during my Common Law Property class how to share the first posts through McGill Law’s social media channels (sorry Professor Anker).
 Other than the beautifully executed photography and graphic design by my dear friends Whitney Lewis-Smith and Log Creative Bureau, this wasn’t calculated.
 In my opinion, this behind-the-scenes story just further illustrates how much organic momentum is behind this initiative."